LeeroyGroup/javascript-interview-exercises/README.md

 - You should fork the main repository and create a separate branch (named accordingly) to each of the exercises.
 - You should implement all exercises (except number 5 and 6) in vanilla javascript without the help of any third party libraries.
+- For exercise 5 & 6, you may use create-react-app unless you prefer doing all the heavy lifting yourself

 With that said; good luck!